python/mypy/docs/source/generics.rst

    reveal_type(first([1, 2, 3]))   # Revealed type is "builtins.int"
    reveal_type(first(['a', 'b']))  # Revealed type is "builtins.str"

-Note also that a single definition of a type variable (such as ``T`` above) can be used in multiple generic functions or classes.
-In this example we use the same type variable in two generic functions:
+When using the legacy syntax, a single definition of a type variable (such as ``T`` above) can be used in multiple generic functions or classes.
+In this example we use the same type variable in two generic
+functions:

 .. code-block:: python